-It is highly desirable that jobs be scheduled so that they do not miss their deadlines.
-However, in a soft real-time system, deadline misses can sometimes be tolerated, if the amount by which a deadline is missed is within a specified per-task tardiness threshold: If $\delta$ is the tardiness threshold of task $T_i$ , then a job of $T_i$ with a deadline at time d should be guaranteed to complete execution by time $d + \delta$ .
-Such a guarantee would ensure that each task receives a processor share close to its utilization.
+It is generally required that jobs be scheduled so that they do not miss their deadlines.
+However, in a soft real-time system, deadline misses can sometimes be tolerated, if the amount by which a deadline is missed is within a specified per-task tardiness threshold.
+If δ is the tardiness threshold of some task, then its job with a deadline at time d should be guaranteed to complete execution by time $d + \delta$.
+Such a guarantee would ensure that, in the long run, each task receives a processor share commensurate with its utilization (see Sec.
+2).

 In work on real-time systems, multiprocessor platforms (SMPs) are of growing importance.
 This is due to both hardware trends such as the emergence of multicore technologies, and also to the prevalence of computationally-intensive applications for which single-processor designs are not sufficient.
-Examples of such applications include systems that track people and machines, many computer-vision systems, and signal-processing applications such as synthetic aperture imaging (to name a few).
+Examples of such applications include systems that track people and machines, many computer-vision systems, and signalprocessing applications such as synthetic aperture imaging.
 Timing constraints in several of these applications are predominantly soft.
-Given these observations, designing efficient scheduling algorithms for multiprocessor-based soft real-time systems and extending the analysis of traditional algorithms to soft real-time systems are goals of considerable value and interest.
+Given these observations, designing efficient scheduling algorithms for multiprocessor-based soft real-time systems and analyzing the traditional algorithms for soft realtime systems are goals of considerable value and interest.

 Sporadic task systems can be scheduled on a multiprocessor using either a partitioning or a global-scheduling approach.
 Under partitioning, tasks are statically assigned to processors, and a uniprocessor scheduling algorithm is used on each processor to schedule its assigned tasks.
 In contrast, under global scheduling, a task may execute on any processor and may migrate across processors.
 Each approach can be differentiated further based on the scheduling algorithm that is used.
-For instance, the earliest-deadline-first (EDF) [7] or the rate-monotonic (RM)\ [9] algorithm could be used as the per-processor scheduler under partitioning, or as the system-wide global scheduler.
+For instance, the earliest-deadline-first (EDF) [6] or the rate-monotonic (RM) [10] algorithm could be used as the per-processor scheduler under partitioning, or as the systemwide global scheduler.

-Pfair scheduling [4], when deployed in a global setting, is currently the only known way of optimally scheduling sporadic task systems on a multiprocessor.
-(The term "optimal" means that such algorithms are capable of scheduling on m processors any task system with total utilization at most m.)
-However, Pfair algorithms schedule tasks one quantum at a time, and as a result, jobs may be preempted and migrate across processors frequently.
+Pfair scheduling [4], when deployed in a global setting, is currently the only known way of optimally scheduling sporadic task systems on a multiprocessor. [†] However, Pfair algorithms schedule tasks one quantum at a time, and as a result, jobs may be preempted and migrate across processors frequently.
 Such preemption and migration overheads can lower the amount of useful work that is actually accomplished.
-On the other hand, no known non-Pfair-based scheduling algorithm is optimal, and in the worst case, every such algorithm requires that total utilization not exceed (m + 1)/2 (i.e., the underlying platform is underutilized by roughly 50%), if every deadline is to be met [5, 10, 3, 2].
+On the other hand, no known non-Pfair-based scheduling algorithm is optimal, and in the worst case, every such algorithm requires that the total utilization not exceed (m + 1)/2 (i.e.,